Part of going to any new destination is trying out the local cuisine. But that should also extend to the local tipples too!

-If you’ve never seen a kumquat before, these are very small orange fruits that grow on trees.
-They’re pretty delicious in their own right, but in 1860 on the island of Corfu, a British man decided to turn the fruit into alcohol.
+This is 100% one of the drinks from Greece you can not miss.
+If you’ve never seen a kumquat, these are tiny orange fruits that grow on trees.
+They’re delicious in their own right, but in 1860 on the island of Corfu, a British man decided to turn the fruit into alcohol.
 It’s been made ever since!

 In the 1960s, a kumquat liqueur distillery opened in Corfu Town, owned by the Mavromatis family, and it remains there today.
-Now, kumquat liqueur is one of the island’s biggest exports, and once you taste it, you’ll see why.
+This Greek liquor is one of the island’s biggest exports, and once you taste it, you’ll see why.

 It has a sweet taste and around 22% alcohol content.
 The beverage is made by preserving the fruit in a sugar syrup, giving it that sweet, almost golden taste.